OpenBB-finance/OpenBB/website/content/terminal/menus/stocks/disc.md

 ---
 title: Discovery
-description: This documentation page is an introduction to the Discovery sub-menu, within Stocks, of the OpenBB Terminal.
-Functions in this menu include stock lists, calendars, trending moves and an S&P 500 heatmap.
+description: "This documentation page is an introduction to the Discovery sub-menu, within Stocks, of the OpenBB Terminal.
+Functions in this menu include stock lists, calendars, trending moves and an S&P 500 heatmap."
 keywords:
 - Stocks Discovery
 - following trends